tanmaey/tanmaey.github.io/_publications/2009-10-01-paper-title-number-1.md

 sensor circuitry, and real-world conditions.
 VT SDK is already implemented in 1000s of devices and we show its usage on several practical applications.
 [Read more](Verified-Telemetry)'
 date: 2022-10-05
-venue: 'Under Review in ACM/IEEE IoTDI, 2023 '
+venue: 'accepted at ACM/IEEE IoTDI, 2023 '
 ---
 <br>
 With the proliferation of IoT sensors, the reliance on sensor telemetry has never been greater.
 Today numerous applications from smart agriculture to smart buildings and cities, rely on IoT telemetry to provide insights and to take decisions.
 However, due to the characteristics of these IoT deployments (in the wild, in harsh conditions), sensors are prone to failures, leading to the generation of bad/dirty data.
 Hitherto, data-centric algorithms were used to determine the quality of the sensed data, which has several limitations and relies on additional contextual information or sensor redundancy.
 Recently, system-centric approaches based on sensor fingerprinting has shown to detect sensor faults reliably without any additional information.
 However, the sensor fingerprinting approach is validated only for specific sensors, is not robust to real-world conditions, and cannot scale to large-scale deployments.